Prime REST API Requests

 Python

-import json, hmac, hashlib, time, requests, base64
+import json, hmac, hashlib, time, os, base64, requests

 timestamp = str(int(time.time()))

-message = timestamp + request.method + request.path_url.split('?')[0] + str(request.body or '')
+message = timestamp + 'GET' + url_path

-signature_b64 = base64.b64encode(signature).decode()
+signature_b64 = base64.b64encode(hmac.digest(SECRET_KEY.encode(), message.encode(), hashlib.sha256))

 'X-CB-ACCESS-SIGNATURE': signature_b64,

-'X-CB-ACCESS-TIMESTAMP': timestamp,
+'X-CB-ACCESS-timestamp': timestamp,

-'X-CB-ACCESS-KEY': self.api_key,
+'X-CB-ACCESS-KEY': API_KEY,

-'X-CB-ACCESS-PASSPHRASE': self.passphrase,
+'X-CB-ACCESS-PASSPHRASE': PASSPHRASE,

 'Accept': 'application/json'